Open

 Directions

 Located on central Admiralty Island at the north end of Thayer Lake.
-Access by floatplane only.
-One-way flight time from Juneau is approximately 40 minutes.
-Suggested USGS topo map: Sitka C-2.
+Access is by float plane only; one-way flight time from Juneau is approximately 40 minutes.
+Reference USGS topo map: Sitka C-2.

 Amenities